LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab3Instructions-diceGame.md

 ## Write a Dice Game Web App

 Using the [Bunco](https://github.com/LCC-CIT/CS233JS-BuncoGame) and [Going to Boston](https://github.com/LCC-CIT/CS233JS-Going2Boston) dice games as examples, write a dice game of your own.

+In each of these dice games, the palyer will need to select some of the dice to set aside or for scoring.
+Let the player do that, don't write code to do that automatically.
+It's more fun for the player if they can choose the dice dice to score or set aside themselves.

 Your dice game should have the following files:

 - index.html&mdash;the web page that the players interact with.
 The dice will be shown on this page using images from an images folder.
 - index.js&mdash;will contain all the i/o code which will primarily be event handler funcitons.